-Under this strategy, the District will continue to work collaboratively with other government and non-government organizations (NGOs) to assess resources, to cost-share on projects that protect or enhance these resources, and to lobby the Minnesota State Legislature and the United States Congress to ensure the Minnesota River receives the fiscal resources necessary to fulfill its mission and purpose.
+Under this strategy, the District will continue to work collaboratively with other government and non-government organizations (NGOs) to assess resources, to share costs on projects that protect or enhance these resources, and to lobby the Minnesota State Legislature and the United States Congress to ensure the Minnesota River receives the financial resources necessary to fulfill its mission and purpose.

-The District will undertake projects that develop, protect, enhance, and/or restore the resources within its authority (such as erosion control, greenbelts, habitat creation, etc.), either independently or jointly with other LGUs or other organizations, as discussed in future sections, or in response to petitions.
+The District will undertake projects that develop, protect, enhance, and/or restore resources within its authority (such as erosion control, greenbelts, habitat creation, etc.), either independently or jointly with other LGUs or other organizations, as discussed in future sections, or in response to petitions.
+For independent projects, the District will coordinate with LGUs before project initiation.
 The District will place a higher priority on projects identified in this Plan and in future resources/implementation plans.
-Projects under consideration include, but are not limited to, those that benefit navigation (dredge material disposal sites, bank erosion control, etc.), address erosion and sediment control, grant public access, and promote public enjoyment of the resources in the District.
+Projects under consideration include, but are not limited to, those that benefit navigation (dredge material disposal sites, bank erosion control, etc.), protect fens and steep slopes, address erosion and sediment control, grant public access, and promote public enjoyment of resources in the District.

 The District will continue its effort at the Minnesota State Legislature to facilitate the formation of a Minnesota River Basin Commission.
-The commission would have the authority necessary to manage land use practices and control point and non-point source pollution currently affecting the Minnesota River's quality.
+The commission would have the authority necessary to manage land use practices and control point and nonpoint source pollution currently affecting the Minnesota River's quality.

-Policy 1.2: To Serve as an Educator
+Policy 1.2: Serve as an Educator